roura356a/csk/intl.en-US/Cloud-native AI user guide/Multi-tenant/Best practice for using Arena in a multi-tenancy scenario.md

     ![quota](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4381205061/p174046.png)

-    In this case, computing resources are allocated to the user groups, and [Task 4](#li_db9_ab1_imr) is completed.
+    In this case, computing resources are allocated to the user groups, and Task 4 is completed.

 ## Step 5: Create NAS volumes to enforce multi-level access control

 To meet the requirements of multi-level access control, you must create volumes that are accessible to different users and user groups.
 This ensures the security of data sharing.

-To complete [Task 5](#li_9tk_kye_uqc), you must create two types of shared volumes.
+To complete Task 5, you must create two types of shared volumes.
 The first type of volume is used to store data that can be accessed by users in both user groups, and the other type of volume is used to store data that can be accessed by only users in a specific user group.
-For more information about shared volumes, see [Allocate resources](#table_xy2_zmb_z48).
+For more information about shared volumes, see [Table 1](#table_vn6_cqk_2vq).
 In this example, four volumes are created: dev1-public, dev2-public, department1-public-dev1, and department1-public-dev2. department1-public-dev1 and department1-public-dev2 are mounted to the same directory of the NAS file system.
 The volume data can be accessed by users in both dev1 and dev2. dev1-public and dev2-public are mounted to different directories of the NAS file system.
 Data stored on dev1-public can be accessed by only Bob in dev1, and data stored on dev2-public can be accessed by only Tom in dev2.
 To create NAS volumes for data sharing, perform the following operations:

 1. Create a NAS file system.